srwolf/begginerScalaCode/sport-poc/README.md

 in this console.

 Notes:
-export-filename: csv file name to export in proyect_root_directory
+export-filename: csv file name to export in proyect_root_directory.If you ignore file name a default value is assigned: csvFile